2019 Judging Panel

 Dr. Peter Holowka is passionate about digital transformation and technology leadership, particularly in education.
 His doctoral research was in cloud computing adoption and organizational leadership in K-12.
 His professional work and academic research aim to support teaching and learning by transforming the educational environment.
 He has received multiple awards for leadership and academic excellence.
 Beginning his career as a network and web design specialist, Dr. Holowka also advises a number of independent/private schools, businesses, and not-for-profit organizations.
 Outside of professional and academic pursuits, his passions include hockey, motorcycles, the performing arts, and travel.

-Brian Kuhn is Director of Technology and CIO for the Vancouver School Board, where he is responsible for developing and promoting vision and strategy leading to the adoption of technology to support new ways of learning, teaching and conducting the business of education.
-As a senior leader, he oversees the department responsible for technology architecture, development, implementation and support services.
+Brian Kuhn is Virtual Chief Information Officer at Softlanding Solutions and former Director of Technology and CIO for the Vancouver School Board, where he was responsible for developing and promoting vision and strategy leading to the adoption of technology to support new ways of learning, teaching and conducting the business of education.
+As a senior leader, he oversaw the department responsible for technology architecture, development, implementation and support services.
 He actively pursues the integration of diverse information systems, portals, and online teaching and learning spaces.

 Kin Lee-Yow is the CIO of the CAA Club Group which is an merger between CAA South Central Ontario and CAA Manitoba.
 Since 2012, Kin has successfully lead his team through several large technology implementations such as SAP, Avaya telephony system, Guidewire property & casualty system, and the replacement of the Emergency Roadside system.